-A minimum of 160 UCAS points.
+A minimum of 64 UCAS points (2017-18 UCAS Tariff).
 An appropriate level of practical performance skill and experience (instrumental or vocal) is required.
 Entry is normally by audition/interview which will include instrumental or vocal performance and consideration of previous experience.
 Overseas candidates may submit recordings and other evidence.

 The course information describes programmes offered by Colchester Institute.
 The College takes all reasonable steps to provide courses as described, but cannot guarantee provision.
 The information is for guidance and does not form any part of a contract.